Convergence in divergent series related to perturbation methods using continued exponential and Shanks transformations: Introduction

 While various techniques exist to create approximations of solutions \cite{bender1999advanced} and circumvent these divergent problems, the rigorous analysis by Stieltjes on continued fractions has led to the applicability of its analogue Pad\'e sequences on a wide range of eigenvalue problems of perturbation theory \cite{LOEFFEL1969656,chenpra,Vainberg1998,AUSTIN2,Silverstone_1979}.
-Recently, it was shown that even other continued functions like continued exponential have remarkably interesting convergence properties by obtaining results related to phase transitions in quantum field theory \cite{abhignan2020continued, Abhignan_2021,Abhignan2023,Abhignan2023_2}.
-Similarly, we use continued exponential to get eigenvalues in standard textbook examples \cite{simon1991} of Helium (He) isoelectronic species, Stark effect and Zeeman effect on Hydrogen (H) atom.
-The perturbation series for the energy levels are obtained in the powers of a perturbation parameter.
-The inverse of atomic number in the case of helium species, the magnetic field in the case of Zeeman effect and its analogue electric field in the case of Stark effect.
-We convert these perturbation series into an asymptotic continued exponential \cite{contexp} to obtain an convergent eigenvalue.
+Recently, it was shown that even other continued functions like continued exponential have remarkably interesting convergence properties \cite{POLAND1998} by obtaining results related to phase transitions in quantum field theory \cite{abhignan2020continued, Abhignan_2021,Abhignan2023,Abhignan2023_2}.
+Poland compared the convergence advantages of continued exponentials with Padé approximants in a first-order phase transition model, noting that Padé methods can introduce spurious poles (singularities) that limit their effectiveness \cite{POLAND1998}.
+In certain problems related to second-order phase transition \cite{Abhignan2023_2}, continued functions exhibited superior convergence when directly compared with Padé approximants.
+To further illustrate these methods, we use continued exponential to get eigenvalues in standard textbook examples \cite{simon1991} of Helium (He) isoelectronic species, Stark effect, and Zeeman effect on Hydrogen (H) atom.
+The perturbation series for the energy levels is obtained in powers of a perturbation parameter.
+The inverse of the atomic number in the case of helium species, the magnetic field in the case of the Zeeman effect, and its analogue, the electric field in the case of the Stark effect.
+We convert these perturbation series into an asymptotic continued exponential \cite{contexp} to obtain a convergent eigenvalue.
 These series have zero radii of convergence in their perturbation series representation or are confined by the poles in other representations.
 Generally, such series can be recast into a continued function to obtain convergence outside this radius.